GabiAnderson/Natural_Disaster_Documentation/Documentation/README.md

 ## Step 4 - Show Result
 Within the `README.md` file:
-- Create a section entintle *Results*
+- Create a section entintled *Results*
 - Post screenshots/videos/gifs of the feature in action